Ceterai/Ceterai.github.io/MyEnternia/Wiki/Bion-Aid/README.md

  **Bion-Aid** is an uncommon medical item.

-A professional aid set with additional healing compatability for alta bodies.
+A professional aid set with additional healing compatibility for alta bodies.
 The base material is comprized from a specific bionic mix, made to be accepted by an alta organism.

 ## Ingame